 The federated network is still a work in progress but if you want a Reddit-like community platform, you can easily deploy it in your Linux server with moderation rules, moderators, and get started.
 It supports cross-posting (as seen in Reddit) along with other basic features of tagging, voting, user avatar, and more.

 You can explore more about it through their official documentation and the GitHub page.

 Can’t self-host?
 Let us help you

-Most of the open source forum software offer pretty much the same features for basic use-case.
-If you are looking for something specific, you might want to explore their documentations.
+Most of the open-source forum software offers pretty much the same features for the basic use-case.
+If you are searching for something specific, you might want to explore their documentation.